Mechamato: Animated series

-The animated series, named Mechamato: The Animated Series was announced to be broadcast on Cartoon Network Asia under WarnerMedia for Adult Swim the Asia-Pacific region.
+Mechamato was announced to be broadcast on Cartoon Network Asia under WarnerMedia for Adult Swim the Asia-Pacific region.
 It was premiered on 4 December 2021, with a special sneak-peek episode on 6 November 2021.
 Although the series was released before Mechamato Movie, the timeline of the series is after the movie.
 The opening theme, titled "Armored Hero Mechamato!", is composed by Nur Sharmine Md Bakri and performed by Shah from the indie band Modescape for Malay version and Nil Cardoso for the English version, which is recorded in the US.
-As for Japanese version, the opening theme is performed by Tatsuhiko Yoshida.
 The series is available in 21 countries with dubbing in English, Malay, Indonesian, Cantonese, Vietnamese, Mandarin, Tagalog and Thai for their respective countries on 4 December 2021.
 For Korean, it was available starting 11 December 2021 in South Korea, while for Japanese, it will be available starting 27 March 2022 in Japan.
-The voice actors for the Japanese version was announced by Cartoon Network Japan on 31 January 2021, which features Ayumu Murase and Yoshitsugu Matsuoka.
+The show premiered in India via Cartoon Network on January 15, 2023.
+In Portugal, the series premiered on SIC K on 3 September 2022.
 For outside Asia, Jetpack Distribution has acquired worldwide rights, which includes season one.

 On 23 June 2022, it is announced that Mechamato: The Animated Series is currently streaming on HBO GO.
 For the Malaysian market, the series is also broadcast on Astro Prima, starting 16 July 2022 where it would be aired each Saturday and Sunday at 7 pm.
-Mechamato also gets a release in Portugal, which is aired in SIC K from 3 September.

 On 15 September 2022, alongside the movie date release reveal, it is announced that it will be released on various platforms before the movie release.
 For streaming platforms, it will be released on Netflix for the Asia-Pacific region on 1 October, YouTube on 7 October and Vidio on 21 October.
 For the TV release, it will be premiered on TV9 on 3 October, MNCTV on 30 October and TV3 on 4 December.
 For Netflix release, it is available in 6 languages, namely Malay, English, Thai, Mandarin, Korean and Japanese.

 On 11 November 2022, it is confirmed that there would be a second season, in which the creator mentioned that they already had submitted all 13 episodes to Cartoon Network.
 The second season premiered on 5 December 2022 on Cartoon Network in Malaysia, Indonesia and the Philippines, and on 10 December 2022 in Japan, while for South Korea, Australia, New Zealand, Vietnam, Thailand, Taiwan and Hong Kong, MONSTA is still waiting for the schedule.